 Harlequin Rasbora gets along well with all peaceful fish.

 The following tank mates are suitable for Harlequin Rasboras:

 But it is not advised to settle them with cichlids or goldfish or Angelfish since these species will perceive it exclusively as food.

 It is important to remember that these fish are quite active and can jump out of the water, so they should only be kept in a closed aquarium.

-And to maintain cleanliness in water, a special filter should be installed.
-Rasboras emit a few vital products, so the filter shouldn’t be very powerful.
-Also, one should not forget about replacing water – it is advisable to do this at least once a week.
+To maintain cleanliness in water, A good aquarium filter should be installed, but the filter shouldn’t be very powerful.
+Do not forget about replacing water as it is advised to do this at least once in a week.

 Harlequin Rasbora Feeding

 Rasboras are not picky about food, so any kind of food is suitable for them, but their diet should be varied.
 In nature, this species feeds on insects, larvae, and worms, so that the inhabitants of the aquarium are also happy to eat live food.

 Rasbora can also be given dry and frozen food.
 The feed should be poured into the aquarium in small portions so that the fish have time to eat it until it settles to the bottom.
 Frozen food helps in improving their color and they become more active.